Scaling Engineering Teams

 What Breaks, When It Breaks, and Why Most Companies See It Coming Too Late

 The frustrating part is that this moment was predictable.
 Engineering teams don't degrade gradually.
-They hold, they hold, they hold — and then they snap at thresholds that are almost boringly consistent across companies, industries, and stacks.
+They hold, they hold, they hold, and then they snap at thresholds that are almost boringly consistent across companies, industries, and stacks.
+And these days the pressure comes for everyone, because AI is pushing every business to become a technology business, which means teams that never planned to scale engineering now have to, whether they've got a CTO or just a founder trying to figure it out.

 The Fracture Points You Can Time